4 types of dashboards: Operational, analytical, strategic & tactical

 2. Consolidate and automate multiple data points

-Dashboards bring different types of information together on a single reporting interface.
-As a result, you can create reports easier and faster.
-You no longer have to log into multiple services and open many spreadsheets.
+Dashboards bring different types of information together on a single interface.
+You no longer have to log into multiple services or open a dozen spreadsheets.
+With Klips, you can connect your data sources in a few clicks and let the dashboard do the work of keeping everything current.

 3. Align teams and departments